JOELNATHAN544/Automated_Backup_Recovery/README.md

 ## This is an automated backup and recovery exercise in a container
+### members of the group
+- Nkwenti Severian
+- Nyengka Prosper
+- Nathan Joel

 To achieve this successfully, you need the following :

 - clone this repository